-- 5.1 Screening Test: All pupils sit an entrance assessment which consists of completing a Cognitive Aptitude Test (CAT4).
-They then spend the rest of the day in school attending lessons. - 5.2 Outcome of Tests: If the outcome of a test or any other circumstances give us reason to think that your child may have a learning difficulty, we will report and consult with you as necessary and make recommendations. - 5.3 Formal Assessment: If the test results indicate that your child may have a learning difficulty which ought to be assessed without delay, we will ask you to agree to your child being formally assessed by an educational psychologist and we will ask you to agree to follow his / her recommendations unless there are persuasive reasons to the contrary.
+- 5.1 Screening Test: All pupils sit an entrance assessment which consists of completing a Cognitive Aptitude Test (CAT4). - 5.2 Outcome of Tests: If the outcome of a test or any other circumstances give us reason to think that your child may have a learning difference, we will report and consult with you as necessary and make recommendations. - 5.3 Formal Assessment: If the test results indicate that your child may have a learning difference which ought to be assessed without delay, we will ask you to arrange for your child to be formally assessed by an educational psychologist and we will then invite you to discuss the recommendations.
 You may consult an educational psychologist recommended by the School, or one of your own choice.
-The cost in either case must be borne by the parents.

-- 5.4 Additional Support: As an alternative, and if justified by the test results, we may suggest a programme of additional support.
-As each pupil is unique as is their learning journey, the level and nature of support can only be outlined in personal consultation with the School SENCO.
-In general, our approach will be cautious so as to not unnecessarily run the risk of a child being labelled "dyslexic" for example, when a later assessment might result in a different explanation for the difficulty. - 5.5 Educational Health Care Plans: Parents and the School have the right under section 36(1) of the Children and Families Act 2014 to ask the Local Authority to make an assessment with a view to drawing up an Educational Health Care Plan (EHCP).
-Based on individual circumstances, an EHCP might be applied for if a child meets a range of the following criteria: - continues to make little or no progress in specific areas over a long period - continues working at levels substantially below that expected of children of a similar age - continues to have difficulty in developing literacy and mathematics skills - has emotional or behavioural difficulties which substantially and regularly interfere with the child's own learning or that of the class group, despite having an individualised behaviour management programme - has sensory or physical needs, and requires additional specialist equipment or regular advice or visits by a specialist service - has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning - despite intervention and action plans sought from external agencies the child continues to lack progress or need further support, beyond currently being given.
+The cost in either case must be borne by the parents. - 5.4 Additional Support: As an alternative, and if justified by the test results, we may suggest a programme of Enrichment support.
+As each pupil is unique, as is their learning journey, the level and nature of support can only be outlined in personal consultation with the School SENCO.
+In general, our approach will be cautious, so as to not unnecessarily run the risk of a child being labelled "dyslexic" for example, when a later assessment might result in a different explanation for the difficulty. - 5.5 Education, Health and Care Plans: Parents and the School have the right under section 36(1) of the Children and Families Act 2014 to ask the Local Authority to make an assessment with a view to drawing up an Education, Health and Care Plan (EHCP).
+Based on individual circumstances, an EHCP might be applied for if a child meets a range of the following criteria: - continues to make little or no progress across the curriculum areas over a long period - continues working at levels substantially below that expected of children of a similar age - continues to have difficulty in developing literacy and mathematics skills - has emotional or behavioural challenges which substantially and regularly interfere with the child's own learning or that of the class group, despite having an individualised Behaviour Plan - has sensory or physical needs, and requires additional specialist equipment or regular advice or visits by a specialist service - has ongoing communication or interaction challenges that impede the development of social relationships and cause substantial barriers to learning - despite intervention and action plans sought from external agencies, the child continues to struggle to make progress or need further support, beyond that currently being given.